Blue Star Fern

 A clumping fern variety producing irregular, arching fronds of blue-green foliage; a nice groundcover for a woodland area; great in hanging baskets or containers, for indoors or out

-Blue Star Fern's attractive ferny pinnately compound leaves emerge chartreuse in spring, turning bluish-green in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Blue Star Fern's attractive ferny pinnately compound leaves emerge chartreuse in spring, turning bluish-green in color the rest of the year on a plant with an arching habit of growth.

 Blue Star Fern is a dense herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.